DFE-Digital/claim-additional-payments-for-teaching/README.md

       "value": "1"
     },
     "MAINTENANCE_MODE_AVAILABILITY_MESSAGE": {
       "value": "Private beta has ended.
-You will be able to use the service again in November" },
+You will be able to use the service again in November."
+    },
 ```